GranataLab/AVADS/README.md

 This program was introduced the following manuscript.
 If you use this program, please cite this paper.

 Peebles, A.T., Carroll, M.M., Socha, J.J., Schmitt, D., and Queen, R.M.
 (2020).
-"Validity of using two-dimensional video analysis and automated marker tracking to assess continuous sagittal-plane running kinematics." in review for Annals of Biomedical Engineering.
+"Validity of using two-dimensional video analysis and automated marker tracking to assess continuous sagittal-plane running kinematics."
+In press at Annals of Biomedical Engineering.

 Note: we are actively working on translating AVADS to Java, where it can be run using ImageJ (FIJI), an open-source image/video analysis program.
 To download the stable version of AVADS_IJ, please visit this repository: https://github.com/GranataLab/AVADS_IJ.